dragonflydb/documentation/docs/managing-dragonfly/operator/server-tls.md

 EOF
 ```

-Create a Dragonfly instance with one at-least one auth mechanism as its needed when TLS is enabled.
+Create a Dragonfly instance with at least one auth mechanism as described above.

 ```sh
 kubectl apply -f - <<EOF